-The flow of tidal water at the mouth of the Shubenacadie River is approximately 55 million m3 with each tide.
+As explained in the brine infographic, the flow of tidal water at the mouth of the Shubenacadie River is approximately 55 million m3 with each tide.
 During peak production, the release of brine on each tide will be approximately 5,000 m3.
 All organisms living in a tidal river are accustomed to a range and quick changes in salinity.
-The diluted brine that will be released into the tidal river will be within the range of salinities normally experienced in the river.
+The brine that will be released into the tidal river will be within the range of salinities normally experienced in the river.

-There will be a slight increase in salinity levels at the discharge site, but within a few meters of the discharge site the salinity of the river will return to natural levels.
+There will be a slight increase in salinity levels at the release site, but within a few meters the salinity of the river will return to natural levels.
 Environmental studies have shown that the slight increase in salinity is insignificant in terms of the natural fluctuation of salinity, which the river's biological community is subject to on each turn of the tidal cycle.
 The amount of actual salt released into the Shubenacadie River will represent only 0.095% of the total salt in the river – a small fraction of its total salt concentration.

 Table 1.
 Element levels (ug/L) detected in a sample of the salt core dissolved in distilled water to 26ppt compared to those detected in the Shubenacadie tidal river water.
 Canadian water quality guideline limits for the protection of aquatic life are included.

 ||Salt Core dissolved in distilled water||Shubenacadie Tidal River Water||Canadian Water Quality Guidelines|